Rubus trivialis

-Rubus trivialis, commonly known as southern dewberry, is a species of flowering plant in the rose family (Rosaceae) native to the southern United States and northern Mexico.
-It is distinguished from northern dewberry (Rubus flagellaris) by its hispid stems.
-It is a perennial herb and blooms March to April.
+Rubus trivialis, commonly known as southern dewberry, is a species of flowering plant in the rose family (Rosaceae).
+It is distinguished from northern dewberry (R. flagellaris) by its hispid stems.
+It is a perennial herb and blooms from March to April.

-R. trivialis has been observed within habitats such as tidal marshes, longleaf pinelands, and coastal hammocks, as well as within disturbed habitats such as alongside roads.
+R. trivialis is native to the southern United States and northern Mexico.
+It has been observed within habitats such as tidal marshes, longleaf pinelands, and coastal hammocks, as well as within disturbed habitats such as alongside roads.